william arthur evans

-Presently, I intuited a long chain of causation of illness that also connected to my observations of widespread social breakdown and ecological destruction.
+Presently, I intuited a long chain of causation of illness.
+It also connected to social breakdown and ecological destruction.
 Yet I was puzzled by the sense that all these causes seemed to exist on the same level.
 I had thought for a long time that the spiritual determines everything else, but this idea was also getting old to me.
 The work involved to make it true seemed too much.
 Being a designer, ie, a lazy person, I could not believe it.
-Maybe all these causes were co-arising, or reciprocal, quasi- causes.
+Maybe all these causes were co-arising.
+Reciprocal, quasi- causes.
 A single deeper cause must be at work.

 This idea of a deeper cause of health, catalyzed by Evans, mixed into my experiences with darkness, spiritual practice, design, and diet.
 It led, a year later, to the darkness conjecture*.
 In the conjecture, the six main kinds of human suffering are viewed as co-arising.
 That is, they appear to cause each other, but actually derive from impaired consciousness and its immediate effect, psychosis.
 The spirit becomes dim, the mind bored, the heart numb, the body fatigued, society brittle, and the ecosystem stressed, because so many peoples’ consciousnesses are actually broken.
 Damaged.
 Wounded.
 The majority of available data is missed, suppressed, or misinterpreted automatically long before will (ie, volition, reason, choice) comes into play.
 Failures, deficiencies, and distortions result in the rest of the human system, individually and collectively.
 These dysfunctions renew existing cultural problems until it exhausts itself in total collapse.
 Survivors, more damaged than ever, begin the long, slow, “glorious” work of rebuilding toward the same end.

 But the organism in darkness can break this cycle before it reaches its inevitable external end.